adhdevops/adhdevops.club/docs/STYLE_GUIDE.md

 ## Key terminology

-Here's a list of words we're likely to use frequently.
-Please follow the spelling, capitalization, and punctuation here:
+For words we're likely to use frequently, please follow the spelling, capitalization, and punctuation here:

 - ADHDevOps (when referencing the greater community)
 - ADHDevOps.club (when referencing this website)